 Summary

-• Correct alignment mostly refers to the correct cartridge overhang and offset, but azimuth, VTA, tracking force and anti-skate must also be considered and set correctly as part of the set-up process.
+- Correct alignment refers to correct cartridge overhang and offset, azimuth, VTA, tracking force and anti-skate

-• The best alignment in most cases is the factory/manufacturer-specified alignment, made with the correct tools.
+- The best alignment in most cases is the manufacturer-specified alignment, made with the correct/supplied tools

-• You should only change cartridge alignment if you understand everything so far and can accurately assess the current alignment and any changes made to it.
+- You should only change/set cartridge alignment if you understand everything so far, and can accurately assess the current alignment and any changes made to it.

 Need Advice?

 No problem, check out other FAQs, and reviews for more.
-For those needing more specific assistance, I offer an advisory service where I can provide you with factual information tailored to you and your equipment.
+For those needing more specific assistance, we offer an advisory service that provides information tailored specifically to you and your equipment.
+Better still, book your deck in for proper alignment and calibration.

 Discover more from LiQUiD AUDiO